Tories Prepare for Court and Boundary Reform -

 Senior Tories believe courts’ judicial reviews “have strayed so far from what was originally intended”, and if the Wednesbury Principle applied at the time, it would have resulted in Boris’s prorogation being deemed lawful.

-In other constitutional rumours, Guido hears the Government is erring towards pushing boundary reforms through Parliament without reducing the number of constituencies to 600, in order to avoid Tory MP rebellions.
+In other constitutional rumours, Guido hears the Government is erring towards pushing boundary reforms through Parliament – which is an absolute legislative priority for them – without reducing the number of constituencies to 600, in order to avoid Tory MP rebellions.
 One senior Tory semi-jokingly claims the reduction is now not needed as MPs take on additional casework that used to be handled by MEPs…

 Interestingly, findings now seem to show following the realignment of the parties in the General Election, the boundary review now benefits the Tories far less than it would have in 2015 or 2017.
 The Minister responsible for the review – when at one post-election event hosted by the Mayite ‘Onwards’ Think Tank – ended up having to ask them for their analysis on which parties would now stand to benefit…